Benjamin R. Dierker, JD, MPA

 Executive Director, Director of Public Policy

-Benjamin Dierker is the Executive Director of Aii, specializing in economic, administrative, and legal aspects of American energy, transportation, infrastructure, and innovation.
+Benjamin Dierker is the Executive Director of Aii, specializing in the economic, administrative, and legal aspects of American energy, transportation, infrastructure, and innovation policy.
+His work focuses on explaining the practical realities that shape public policy at the state and federal levels, with an emphasis on helping policymakers, industry leaders, students, researchers, and the public make better-informed decisions on critical infrastructure issues.

-Benjamin has been with Aii since shortly after its launch, originally as a public policy intern while in graduate school.
-Before joining the team full-time, Benjamin held a number of public policy fellowships and legal clerkships.
-He previously served as a law clerk for the U.S. House of Representatives’ Judiciary Committee, as well as participating in congressional internships spanning member district offices, Capitol offices, and the House Appropriations Subcommittee on State, Foreign Operations, and Related Programs.
+Benjamin has been with Aii since shortly after its launch, originally joining as a public policy intern while in graduate school.
+Before joining the team full-time, he held a number of public policy fellowships and legal clerkships.
+He previously served as a law clerk for the U.S. House of Representatives Judiciary Committee and participated in congressional internships spanning member district offices, Capitol offices, and the House Appropriations Subcommittee on State, Foreign Operations, and Related Programs.
 Throughout his education, Benjamin studied directly under prominent economic, public policy, and legal scholars, including multiple federal judges and a justice of the U.S. Supreme Court.

-While in law school, Benjamin helped in the early stages of launching a next generation think tank in Dallas, Texas.
-Benjamin was instrumental in providing written content for the institute and working with the directors to establish longterm policy and organizational goals.
+While in law school, Benjamin helped in the early stages of launching a next-generation think tank in Dallas, Texas.
+He was instrumental in providing written content for the institute and working with its directors to establish long-term policy and organizational goals.

 Fun Fact: